dell/dellemc-openmanage-ansible-modules/README.md

 ## Support
 Please note that OpenManage Ansible Modules is in **BETA** development stage and therefore **not ready for production**.
 However, if you want to report any issues or provide any feedback, then please send an email to OpenManageAnsibleEval@dell.com.

+We also have a **#openmanageansible** slack channel.
+You can get an invite by requesting one at http://community.codedellemc.com.

 ## Authors
   * OpenManageAnsibleEval (OpenManageAnsibleEval@dell.com)